 Application and Admission

 The aptitude assessment for the M.Sc.
-Informatics is a two-stage process in which we assess your qualification with regard to the special qualitative requirements of this Master's program.
+Data Engineering and Analytics is a two-stage process in which we assess your qualification with regard to the special qualitative requirements of this Master's program.

 Winter semester: 01 February - 31 May

 Summer semester: 01 September - 30 November

 You have to apply for the Master's degree via TUMonline.
 After you have created your account in TUMonline, enter personal data and information about your education, and upload the required documents.
 The application is done completely electronically.